 - The volcanic eruption in Holuhraun continues with similar rate as last few days.
 The eruption does not seem to be declining.
-The lava production continues with the same strength.
-The lava flow is now around the centre of the lava field, which is now around 37 square kilometres.
-According to new measurements the total volume of the lava is 0,4-0,6 cubic kilometres and the magma flow 250-350 cubic meters pr. second. - The subsidence of the Bardarbunga caldera continues with same rate as before. - Big earthquakes are still detected in the Bardarbunga caldera.
-Since noon yesterday there have been 9 earthquakes bigger the M3,0.
-The biggest one was measured M5,5 at 10:51 yesterday morning making it the second biggest earthquake since this wave of seismic activity started on August 16.
-Smaller earthquakes were detected in north part of the dyke and around the eruption site. - Earthquakes up to M4 have been measured under the north-north-west mountain side of Bardarbunga. - No change was detected in water monitoring that cannot be explained with changing weather.
+The lava field continues to grow and the lava production continues with the same strength. - The subsidence of the Bardarbunga caldera continues with same rate as before. - Seismic activity in Bardarbunga continues on similar rate as the last few days.
+Ten earthquakes bigger then M3,0 were recorded since noon yesterday.
+The biggest one was M5,2 at 05:00 this morning. - Smaller earthquakes were detected in north part of the dyke and around the eruption site. - GPS measurements show continuing slow land depression towards the centre of Bardarbunga as has been the trend over the last two weeks. - No change was detected in water monitoring that cannot be explained with changing weather.